Signs Your Therapist Isn't Working Out: When To Move On

 If a therapist pressures you, expresses a bias toward your gender or minority identity, makes you feel judged, or doesn't accept your boundaries, it may be a sign that they are unhealthy for you.

-Inappropriate Advances
+Inappropriate advances

-When you work with a therapist, you can be putting yourself in a vulnerable position.
-If there is any indication that your therapist is starting to take advantage of that position, cut ties immediately.
-You should be able to work with your therapist without worrying that they may use their position to steer the relationship in an inappropriate direction.
 Any physical contact, like your therapist initiating hugs or inappropriate touching should be addressed and not tolerated.
 If you sense this is happening, there are steps you can take to remove yourself from the situation and report the therapist to the state board:

 • When in a safe location, report your concerns to the state board of psychology for your state.

 It can be typical, and understandable, to leave the first therapy session with the impression that no progress has been made; because intake sessions tend to require gathering information about you as a patient, your goals, and other relevant background details, to help your therapist get to know you better.
-However, if you've been in therapy for a while and still don't perceive that you've made any progress from that first day, it could indicate that your therapist is not a proper fit.

 That said, therapy is often not a linear journey, and there may be times when you feel you're making progress and times when you feel stagnant.
 Even if a therapist gives advice and follows a treatment plan, some patients may struggle to engage in treatment or practice the skills offered.
-For example, if a therapist gives their patient relaxation techniques, but the patient does not try them, they are not likely to see results.

 In some cases, a lack of progress may be due to the wrong type of treatment for a particular concern, such as bipolar disorder or other disorders.
 For example, some patients experiencing symptoms related to trauma may not benefit from therapist based behavioral advice when they seek validation of their experiences.
 They may interpret that a suggestion to change a behavior does not consider their entire experience, which feels like blaming or disregarding their feelings.
-Therapists who tailor their sessions to a client based on what is most helpful and yields the most results may see more benefits.

-Inappropriate Sharing
+Inappropriate discussions

 When you attend a therapy session, you are paying money for professional support.
 If a therapist spends most of the session talking about themselves, it can take time away from the focus on the client and reduce the investment made.
 However, boundaries can be essential.
 If you feel that your therapist is hindering your progress because they talk about themselves frequently without any benefit to you, consider a new provider.

 In supportive therapy, countertransference occurs when a therapist treats a patient positively or negatively due to a personal association that reminds them of that person.
 For example, you may remind them of their child, and they take on a "parenting" role with you.
-In some cases, a therapist might be reminded of a friend and treat their client as a friend.
-You might also remind them of other clients or themselves, and they may start making comparisons.

 The warning signs of countertransference in therapy depend on what your therapist is experiencing.
 Pay attention to whether the therapist gives information outside the scope of what's relevant to your session.
 If this occurs, remind your therapist that you are unique outside of those they know and are attending sessions to improve your mental health.
-A therapeutic alliance is not supposed to be a friendship but a professional, supportive connection.

 Unresponsiveness